kpilszak/todo-app/README.md

 ## General info
 This project is a web application.
-The main purpose is to have a todo list in web application.
+The main purpose is to have a todo list web application.

 ## Technologies
 Project is created with: